 Invest in Yourself

-Counseling isn’t about changing who you’ve become as a first responder: you should continue to carry concealed, sit in a restaurant facing the door, memorize license plates.
+Counseling should not seek to change what has become part of you as a first responder: you should continue to carry concealed, sit in a restaurant facing the door, memorize license plates.
 Counseling should help you celebrate who you are now and help you remember what was uniquely a part of you before you started your job.

 Being crass, cynical, and pissed off as a means of self-preservation is totally normal in this line of work.
 However, counseling allows you to process the negative aspects of the job in a healthy way, and of life in general, to get back to being the kind of person, friend, partner, and parent you want to be.
 There can be a healthy balance of work and personal life.
 First responder counseling will help you find balance.